Skip to main content

 Costly investments in learning and development that fail to translate into real action or change are a waste of time and resources.
 Not only could that resource be better spent elsewhere, but the time it takes to commit a workforce to an ineffective learning initiative is only going to sap productivity without offering any gain in return.

 The solution is simple.
-Instead of investing in more of the same, such as intensive lectures and seminars, organizations should instead commit to learning initiatives that prioritize consistent Learning AND Doing.
-By bringing Learning AND Doing together in time and space, knowledge building is combined with real-time application.
-Not only does this mean that positive change happens quicker, improving organization workflow and providing demonstrable results — but employees are able to see the positive change in themselves and their productivity almost immediately.
-The result is Productivity AND Happiness.
+Instead of investing in more of the same such as intensive lectures, high-cost coaching and ineffective seminars, organizations should instead commit to learning initiatives that prioritize consistent Learning AND Doing in time and space.

 «impulzity provides direct and immediately implementable support.»